 The Project Continues - HIPS in Practice

-Phase II of the project—named HIPs in Practice—will deepen our investigation by collecting even more contextualized data through purpose-built surveys keyed to specific HIP experiences.
+Phase II of the project—named HIPs in Practice—deepens our investigation by collecting even more contextualized data through purpose-built surveys keyed to specific HIP experiences.
 Investigation of the equity dimensions remains a central focus, and the new project will include qualitative research into the experiences of racially minoritized students in HIPs.

 HIPs in Practice—Surveys Keyed to Specific HIPs (Spring 2021)

 Whereas NSSE examines students’ experience over the current school year, these questions are tied to specific HIP experiences, affording a more robust examination of the engagement benefits of HIP participation.